jtint24/HASSL-CLI/README.md

 # HASSL-CLI

 HASSL is a language I'm developing that runs in the JVM.
-This repository provides a way to run HASSL files in BASH.
+This repository provides a way to run HASSL files in zsh.

 ## Setup